Points2Sound: From mono to binaural audio using 3D point cloud scenes: Discussion

 \section{Discussion}

 The work presented in this paper indicates the potential of using 3D visual information to guide multi-modal deep learning models for the synthesis of binaural audio from mono audio.
 By using 3D point clouds as visual information, the vision network has the ability to extract information about the 3D positions between the receiver and the sound sources in a scene to guide the binaural synthesis.
 By using 3D sparse convolutions, the network learns the correspondence between 3D structures found in local regions of the 3D space and audio characteristics.

-This contrasts to other learning approaches using 2D visual information as guidance which, by design, restrict the information available to the model\cite{zhou2020sep, lu2019self, gao20192, yang2020telling}.
+When Points2Sound is trained using true mono signals that do not contain HRTFs information, our proposed method introduces time-frequency artifacts that lead to degraded binaural predictions.
+This suggests that a significant amount of Points2Sound's capacity is needed to model the HRTFs information.
+As a result, the model has more difficulties to synthesize accurate binaural sound.
+Considering one of the two binaural channels as input mono, i.e. $s_{m} = s_{b}^L$, Points2Sound achieves similar quantitative results as when considering the mono audio as the sum of the two binaural channels, i.e $s_{m} = s_{b}^L+s_{b}^R$.
+Interestingly, the model trained using the sum of the two binaural channels as mono input provides encouraging extrapolation results when applied to real mono recordings, as demonstrated by the provided sound examples.

-Results show that our proposed multi-modal learning model operating in the waveform domain outperforms a recent spectrogram-based model.
-This demonstrates that waveform-based approaches can provide convincing performance for the task of visually-informed spatial audio generation without the need to rely on hand-crafted spectrograms as input.
+Results suggest that waveform-based approaches can provide convincing performance for the task of visually-informed spatial audio generation without the need to rely on hand-crafted spectrograms as input.
 In addition, by operating in the waveform domain, our model synthesizes the signal directly.
-This contrasts with spectrogram-based models which predict a mask to overcome the difficulties of directly predicting the spectrum, due to the large dynamic range of STFTs\cite{zhou2020sep, lu2019self, gao20192, yang2020telling}.
+This is in contrast to spectrogram-based models which predict a mask to overcome the difficulties of directly predicting the spectrum, due to the large dynamic range of STFTs\cite{zhou2020sep, lu2019self, gao20192, yang2020telling}.

+Our proposed model benefits from predicting the full binaural signal as opposed to the difference between binaural channels.
+This might be of relevance for other applications where visually-informed models operating in the waveform domain are used to generate spatial audio.